chia-chang/product-case-studies/InfosecDecompress-Podcast-product.md

 Make cybersecurity understandable and relevant for the general public by explaining key ideas in clear Mandarin with concrete, real-world examples.

 **Target audience:**
-- Mandarin-speaking professionals and students with little or no security background
+- All Mandarin-speaking audience with little or no security background
-- People curious about topics like data leaks, phishing, and privacy, but who do not plan to become security engineers
+- People curious about topics like data leaks, phishing, and privacy, but who do not plan to become cybersecurity professionals
 - Later, a secondary audience: organizations and educators who needed approachable material for internal training

 **Positioning:**